Understandably, the executives quoted in the story admitted the abrupt departures left a bad taste in their mouths.

 Close the conversation of announcing your decision and submitting your resignation letter by assuring your manager that you will remain fully dedicated during your remaining time.
 Offer availability to answer questions from your replacement, even after you leave.
 Reiterate your gratitude.

 Accepting a new opportunity – especially one that allows you to fulfill your dreams and goals – can be exhilarating.
 Moving forward with the departure process can be daunting, even for senior-level executives.
 Demonstrating class, respect and consideration from the moment you craft your resignation letter and the time you meet your supervisor to your final weeks with the company and the moment you walk out the door will likely result in lasting career benefits.

 Take the Next Step in Your Career with 4 Corner Resources

 Ready to move on from your current role?
 Crave more responsibility or a salary that better reflects your level of experience?
 4 Corner Resources can help you find the new job you have been dreaming of obtaining.

-At 4 Corner Resources (4CR), we help match qualified candidates with businesses of all sizes – from startups to SMBs and large corporations throughout the United States.
+We help match qualified candidates with businesses of all sizes – from startups to SMBs and large corporations throughout the United States.
 Our knowledge and passion for what we do combined with our flexible terms and conditions set us apart in the world of headhunting and recruiting.

 If you are looking to take the next step in your career or simply wondering what working with a headhunter entails, we welcome the opportunity to connect.
-We are on standby to help you reinvigorate your career with new opportunities and look forward to meeting you.
+We are on standby to help you reinvigorate your career with new job opportunities and look forward to meeting you.